garronej/evt/docs/api/evt/gethandler.md

     .then(circle => console.log("3:", circle))
     ;

-//Only handler that do not use matchCircle as operator. evtShape.attach(circle => console.log("4:", circle))
+//Only handler that does not use matchCircle as operator. evtShape.attach(circle => console.log("4:", circle))